SpectralWaveData/spectral_wave_data/README.md

 spectral formulations and alternative implementations are accounted for by design in version 1.0.0.
 Hence, version 2.0.0 should never come. :-J

-The current version, denoted 1.0.0-rc1, is the release candidate expected to be identical with 1.0.0.
-Unless users report issues on specific hardware/OS combinations, an identical version will be released using the version tag 1.0.0 on 2020.04.30.
+The current version, denoted 1.0.0-rc2, is the release candidate expected to be identical with 1.0.0.

 ## Authors and maintainers